 If you live near a beach or a sandy area, it is an excellent option to keep it from piling up.

-One of the biggest issues with robot vacuums that have a narrow brush roll and round frame is its limitations when it comes to edge cleaning.
+One of the biggest issues with robot vacuums that have a narrow brush roll and round frame is its limitations in edge cleaning.

 Carpet Cleaning Test